mo7amedaliEbaid/tasks_manager/README.md

 ##  How to use
 - Clone the Repo
 - Run `flutter pub get`
-- Lanch on emulator or physical device
+- Launch on emulator or physical device
+- Run `flutter test` to run tests.

 ## Note
 - App is written for android and with